 9. Ride the rails

-In a country famous for its railway journeys, the stretch of track between Nuwara Eliya and Kandy is the classic trip.
+In a country famous for its railway journeys, the stretch of track between Nuwara Eliya and Kandy is the classic train trip.
 Battered Victorian railway engines crawl up into the hill country through undulating tea estates, and offer sweeping views across the countryside.
-Expect to swoop through tunnels, and see narrow ledges and vertiginous drops.
+Expect to swoop through tunnels, along narrow ledges and past vertiginous drops.

 On the way from Kandy to Ella, Sri Lanka © kennymax/Shutterstock